hir777/CG_exercises/Lecture/README.md

+# Lecture Folder

-#This folder contains all of the lecture notes used in CG lecture.
+## This folder contains all of the lecture notes used in CG lecture.

-## You can refer to it when you solve exercise problem.
+You can refer to it when you solve exercise problem.